OnionIoT/documentation/docs/guides/packages/c-package-example.md

 **Step 2:** Find Omega's IP address and note it down for use in the next step

-> See the Checking the Ip address on Omega, to find a device's IP address ([https://documentation.onioniot.com/networking/wifi#checking-the-ip-address-on-omega](https://documentation.onioniot.com/networking/wifi#checking-the-ip-address-on-omega)).
+See the [Finding the Omega's IP address article](../../networking/find-ip-address) for the procedure.

 **Step 3:** Copy the ipk file from step 1 to Omega's `/tmp` directory.